mainkoon81/Study-V003-MCMC-Python-R/README.md

  - We set this up using the Metropolis–Hastings algorithm.
 <img src="https://user-images.githubusercontent.com/31917400/48143888-b3dfbb00-e2a7-11e8-88c1-d0950b84f3fa.JPG" />

-### Example for Metropolis Hastings (continuous MarkovChain)
+#### Let's talk about a models that don't have nice, clean posterior distributions.
-Let's talk about a models that don't have nice, clean posterior distributions.
+### Example for Metropolis Hastings I.(continuous MarkovChain - single parameter)
- - Example of a one parameter model that is not conjugate:
+ - I have a model that is not conjugate.
+What should I do?
    - Suppose we have values(data) that represent the percentage change:`y(company_i)` in total personnel from last year to this year for, we'll say, 10 companies `n=10` coming from a particular industry.
 We're going to assume for now, that these are independent measurements from a **normal** with a known `variance = 1`, but an unknown mean `μ`.
      - The **unknown mean** could represent the average of the growth of all the different companies.
      - The **small variance** between companies in the percentage growth might be appropriate if the industry is stable.